GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Methodology

 where $[\cdot]$ denotes channel-wise concatenation.
 The $\mathbf{c}_L$ is then passed through an MLP followed by a sigmoid activation to produce a channel-wise modulation vector:

 where $\odot$ denotes channel-wise multiplication, and $\mathbf{\hat{Z}}_H^{i+1}$ represents the updated decoder feature after detail modulation and residual connection.

 \textbf{Training Strategy} During the training phase, the loss function comprises the GM reconstruction loss and HDR reconstruction loss.
-Following \cite{xu2024ufogen}, we also compute the adversarial loss \(\mathcal{L}_{\text{adv}}\) between the reconstructed HDR image and the GT HDR image in the $\mu$-law domain.
+Following \cite{guo2025compression}, we also compute the adversarial loss \(\mathcal{L}_{\text{adv}}\) between the predicted latent gain map $\mathbf{\hat{Z}}_H$ and the GT latent gain map $\mathbf{{Z}}_H$, where the discriminator consists of a frozen pre-trained denoising UNet encoder and two trainable MLP layers.
 The total objective for decoder training is:

 where \(\lambda\) denotes the balancing parameter, which is empirically set to 0.001.